grealesguti/BTL_LYSOARRAY_LO_G4/README.md

 The code is expected to work in conjonction with Gmsh for the shape of the crystals.

+### Apptainer/Singularity installation

+Apptainer, previously called singularity, provides a conteinerized environment that can run this code without any need for local installation.
+This provides the advantage to work in any operating system independently of any future updates at the cost of slighlty lower efficiency.

-The singularity file () provides the required libraries to run the code.
+The singularity file ( https://drive.google.com/file/d/1Yjz-a1oVOpPOJ554Z07GvCtMKcX5Dai7/view?usp=sharing , request access if needed) provides the required libraries to run the code.

 An example installed and run using:

 `
-singularity exec <path-to-the-singularity-file> make -f Makefile.localgmsh singularity exec <path-to-the-singularity-file> ./sim -GeomConfig 11 -runevt 10 `
+singularity exec <path-to-the-singularity-file> make -f Makefile.localgmsh singularity exec <path-to-the-singularity-file> ./sim -GeomConfig 1 -runevt 10 `

 or with a more complex example and a given path:

 `singularity exec ../../SingDir/sandG4Gmsh ./sim -GeomConfig 11 -runevt 10 -Volume -nDetected -incrSiPM 125 -LYSO_L 20 -ResinMach -rnd 0 -Znode 1 -Ypos {1-1} -Acte -BC400`

+### Local installation (2023.10)

+To install locally we need to install GMSH, GEANT4 and their dependencies.

+The compilation and running is similar as in the previous case without the need of singularity/apptainer.

+#### GEANT4 installation

+#### GMSH installation

 ### How to run under a singularity file (Singularity has changed its name!!
 Apptainer, same fucntionality)